-- Complete and sign the Early Acceptance Pathway Application and read and sign the Essential Skills and Abilities statement (VMCAS not required for this application). - Email or print off and mail a copy of the application by June 1st.
+- Complete and sign the Early Acceptance Pathway Application; read and sign the Essential Skills and Abilities statement (VMCAS not required for this application). - Email a copy of the application by June 1st.
 Application fee of \$65.00 can be mailed with application or separately if application is sent electronically.
-(Check or money order made payable to Cornell University.) - Request transcripts from all colleges attended be sent directly from the Registrar(s) Office directly to the DVM Admissions Office. - If using AP Chemistry or Physics (score of 4 or higher) for the general chemistry and/or general physics prerequisite courses, have the College Board send official scores to College Code 4818. - Print off or email copies of the evaluation forms to give to your evaluators to complete and send in by the June 1st deadline (note you should provide at least one academic evaluation and one evaluation per experience listed in Question 11).
+(Check or money order made payable to Cornell University.) - Request transcripts from all colleges attended be sent directly from the Registrar(s) Office directly to the DVM Admissions Office. - If using AP Chemistry or Physics (score of 4 or higher) for the general chemistry and/or general physics prerequisite courses, have the College Board send official scores to College Code 4818. - Email a copy of the evaluation form to your evaluators to complete and send in by the June 1st deadline.
+We require minimally 3 letters including one veterinarian, one college professor and one other.
+A maximum of 6 letters will be accepted.
 Links to the evaluations are found in the body of the application.
-Letters can be attached to the forms. - If a New York Resident, complete the NY Residency Form at the following link and send in by the June 1st deadline: New York State Residency Form - If an international applicant, please review and provide information found at the following link: International Students - Complete the top half of the Dean's Certification and give it to your Dean of Students Office to complete and send back to the DVM Admissions Office.
-(Recommended; required by March 15th if admitted).
-Dean's Certification

-If you are having trouble filling out the Early Acceptance Application, please download the free Adobe Acrobat Reader at: http://get.adobe.com/reader
+Letters can be attached to the forms. - If a New York Resident, complete the NY Residency Form at the following link and send in by the June 1st deadline: New York State Residency Form - If an international applicant, please review and provide information found at the following link: International Students - The Dean's Certification is required of all admitted students by March 15, 2023. - If you are having trouble filling out the Early Acceptance Application, please download the free Adobe Acrobat Reader at: http://get.adobe.com/reader

-Application for Early Acceptance ~ Spring 2021
+Application for Early Acceptance ~ Spring 2022

 1. Name in Full:

 Please state any other name which may appear on documents we will receive:

 2. Telephone Number(s)

 3. Email Address:

 4. Addresses:

 Current Address

 Permanent Address

 Are you a U. S. Citizen?
 Yes No

 Place of Birth:

-What is your U.S. State of Legal Re esidence?
+What is your U.S. State of Legal Residence?

-How long have you lived in this St ate?
+How long have you lived in this State?

-When did your residency in this S tate begin?
+When did your residency in this State begin?

-Are you a Canadian citize n?
-Ye es No
+Are you a Canadian citizen?
+Yes No

 Citizenship:

 Non-citizen status:

 Visa type:

-Alien Registration Numbe er:
+Alien Registration Number:

 Issued in:

 On:

 5. Date of Birth: